Generalized unitarity method for unstable particles: Unitarity method for unstable particles

-This discussion shows us that the unitarity method still makes sense in the case of unstable particles running in the loops; in order to implement the technique in a straightforward way, one must ensure that external momentum configurations of an amplitude allows the unstable propagator to become resonant.
-In this case the cut unstable propagator will have the correct cut structure to guarantee that unitarity is satisfied.
-On the other hand, there is also other situation that the method can be applied without further issues.
-Observe that the spectral function $\widetilde{\rho}(s)$ typically has a Breit-Wigner form in the narrow-width approximation (NWA).
+{On the other hand, there is also other situation that the method can be applied without further issues -- this is the so-called narrow-width approximation (NWA).
 In this situation, the coupling to the decay products is taken to be sufficiently small so that only resonance production is significant.
-In this limit, $\widetilde{\rho}(s)$ is strongly peaked near the resonance $s = M^2$ and we can take \beq \widetilde{\rho}(s) \to \pi \delta(s - M^2) . \eeq We remark that normal resonances and ghost-like resonances have a similar structure~\cite{DM:19} \beq iD(q) \sim \frac{Zi}{q^2-m^2 +iZ\gamma} \eeq with $Z=+1$ for a normal resonance and $Z=-1$ for the ghost resonance.
-On the other hand, the imaginary part is $Z$-independent, \beq \textrm{Im}[D(q)] \sim \frac{-\gamma}{(q^2-m^2)^2 + \gamma^2} \ \ . \eeq Here $\gamma = \Gamma m$, where $\Gamma$ is the width of the resonance.
+In this limit, we can take \beq i D(q) = \frac{i}{q^2-m^2 + i \gamma} \ \ . \eeq Here $\gamma = \Gamma m$, where $\Gamma$ is the width of the resonance.
 In the narrow-width approximation, $\Gamma \ll m$ and hence \beq \textrm{Im}[D(q)] \sim - \pi \delta(q^2-m^2), \eeq that is, near the resonance, we can treat the resonant particle as being on-shell.
-This means that in this limit the cut taken through the unstable particle with $\Gamma \to 0$ recovers the result from the cut through the decay products.
+This means that in this limit the cut taken through the unstable particle with $\Gamma \to 0$ recovers the result from the cut through the decay products~\footnote{Incidentally, this implies that the expansion~(\ref{exp1}) is also valid in the NWA as $\Gamma \to 0$ and the full energy dependence of the self-energy does not need to be taken into account.}.
 So effectively the NWA allows us to regard a long-lived resonance as being approximately a stable particle.
-So in this situation the usual reasoning that lies behind the generalized unitarity method can be fully applied.
+Moreover, for gauge theories, the NWA does not suffer either from the gauge invariance problem alluded to above~\cite{Rodenburg}.
+Therefore in this situation the usual reasoning that lies behind the generalized unitarity method can be fully applied.}